How many are coming, and from where?

 Current numbers

-Most of the 39,000 Ukrainians who were granted a stay under the Special Act have not been accommodtaed in the asylum system, but stayed in private homes or directly in the municipalities.
-But 589 have been rejected under the Special Act, and 800 Ukrainian asylum cases are pending (but they have been on hold since the war started and the processing has only just begun).
+Almost 50,000 Ukrainian cases have been processed the Special Act for Ukrainians.
+Almost all have been granted stay and also had it extended.
+They have not been accommodated in the asylum system, but stayed in private homes or directly in the municipalities.
+7-8,000 have left Denmark again.
+Just under 1,000 have been rejected under the Special Act, and 700 Ukrainian asylum cases are pending (but they have been on hold since the war started and the processing has only begun recently).

-Today there are 15 asylum camps in total; but the number was as high as 98 in 2015.
-There are around 2,500 people accommodated in the asylum camps, out of these 550 are staying in one of the deportation camps, and 700 are Ukrainians passing quickly through the system.
+Today there are 14 asylum camps in total; but the number was as high as 98 in 2015.
+There are around 2,600 people accommodated in the asylum camps, out of these 450 are staying in one of the deportation camps, and 700 are Ukrainians of which some are passing quickly through the system.

-Usually the gross number is used, though it includes people who will never have their case processed in Denmark, and will only stay a short time in the country, after Dublin negotiations etc. Read more under The Dublin regulation.
+Usually the gross number is used, though it includes people who will never have their case processed in Denmark, and will only stay a short time in the country.
+The registration number is more accurate, as that only includes cases that are in fact opened in Denmark, after Dublin negotiations etc. Read more under The Dublin regulation.
 If all gross numbers for European countries are added together, the number will be much higher than that actual number.

-Another important fact is that one in every three applicants already had a residence permit, usually via family reunification from Syria or Eritrea (the remotely registered), which has made a significant impact on numbers over the last 6 years.
+Another important fact is that one in every three or four applicants already have a residence permit, usually via family reunification from Syria or Eritrea ("remotely registrations"), which has made a significant impact on numbers over the last 6-7 years.

-Around 40% of the asylum seekers are children under 18 years, and some of them are unaccompanied minors.
-In 2023, so far 128 unaccompanied minors have come, half of them Afghans.
-Some of the unaccompanied come from Morocco, but they are all rejected.
-The same young boys occur in statistics in several countries as they are not transferred according to the Dublin rules.
+Around 25% of the asylum seekers are children under 18 years, and some of them are unaccompanied minors.
+In 2023, 227 unaccompanied minors came, almost half of them Afghans.
+Some of the unaccompanied come from Morocco, but they are all rejected and continue their travel.
+The same young boys occur in statistics in several countries, as they are not transferred according to the Dublin rules.

 Development over time

-In the light of the massive focus on refugees and the constant discussion about returning them, it might come as a surprise to many, that refugees only made up 1% of all foreigners who were granted residence permit in Denmark over many years.
-For instance, the municipalities only received 489 new refugees in 2020.
+In the light of the massive focus on refugees and the constant discussion about returning them, it might come as a surprise to many that refugees only made up 1% of all foreigners who were granted residence permit in Denmark over many years.
+The municipalities only received 651 new refugees in 2023.
 People with asylum as their basis for residence only makes up for 1,9% of the population.

-During the last 7-8 years, Denmark has seen some major changes in the arrival of asylum seekers: The number peaked at the end of 2015 with 21,000 new arrivals – but dropped overnight to a very low level where it still is.
-Lately the system has been dominated by evacuated Afghans and displaced Ukrainians.
+During the last 8-9 years, Denmark has seen some major changes in the arrival of asylum seekers: The number peaked at the end of 2015 with 21,000 new arrivals – but dropped overnight to a very low level where it still is.
+Lately the system has been dominated by evacuated Afghans and displaced Ukrainians, each group under their own Special Act.

 The "refugee crisis" 2014-16